-Enhancement is required to improve the overall natural environment of Dudley Borough.
+3.4.17 In accordance with adopted Local Development Documents (including, as relevant, their Implementation/Delivery Plans) enhancement is required to improve the overall natural environment of Dudley Borough.
 It is in addition to any mitigation or compensatory actions which need to be undertaken as part of a planning permission.
-Enhancements should normally be provided on-site, particularly in key areas (i.e. Linear Open Space, adjacent to designated nature conservation sites or in Biodiversity Action Plan or Geodiversity Action Plan priority nature conservation areas).
+Enhancements should normally be provided on-site, particularly in key areas (e.g. Linear Open Space, adjacent to designated nature conservation sites or in Biodiversity Action Plan or Geodiversity Action Plan priority nature conservation areas).
 However in circumstances where on-site provision is not possible, a financial contribution will be required to provide off-site enhancements in strategic areas.
 Whether on-site or off-site, nature conservation enhancements should be considered as part of the initial design of the proposal, and in discussion with the Nature Conservation Officer.
 The aim of these enhancements should be to maximise benefits for the nature conservation value of the site.

-The contribution should be used to cover the creation of the habitats/features and not be expected to cover ongoing establishment or maintenance.
+3.4.18 The contribution should be used to cover the creation of the habitats/features and not be expected to cover ongoing establishment or maintenance.
 The enhancements should be maintained for the life of the development.

-All non-change of use developments of 1 dwelling and above or non-residential schemes over 100m, will be required to provide nature conservation enhancements to improve the borough's environment.
+3.4.19 All non-change of use developments of 5 dwelling and above or non-residential schemes over 100m2, will be required to provide nature conservation enhancements to improve the borough's environment.

-To ensure the contribution is proportionate to the development, the enhancement contribution is based on the size of the development:
+3.4.20 To ensure the contribution is proportionate to the development, the enhancement contribution is based on the size of the development:

-Contribution = $\pounds 0.52p x$ (Total area of development in sq. m - Area of existing seminatural vegetation remaining on site in sq. m following development)
+Contribution = £0.52p x (Total area of development in sq. m - Area of existing semi-natural vegetation remaining on site in sq. m following development)

-1. Improving and/or buffering designated nature conservation sites.

-2. Creating/ strengthening strategic wildlife corridors.

-3. Creation of site/ features to progress the borough's current priority nature conservation projects (see Appendix 2).
+- 1. Improving and/or buffering designated nature conservation sites. - 2.
+Creating/ strengthening strategic wildlife corridors. - 3.
+Creation of site/ features to progress the borough's current priority nature conservation projects (see Appendix 2).

-Further detailed information relating to Planning Obligations with respect of Nature Conservation can be found from the following Dudley MBC sources:

-- Appendix 2 Nature Conservation within this document - Nature Conservation Planning Policy WebPages - Nature Conservation Supplementary Planning Document - Nature Conservation Officer within the Planning Policy team - Emerging Nature Conservation Delivery Plan
+- 3.4.21 Further detailed information relating to Planning Obligations with respect of Nature Conservation can be found from the following Dudley MBC sources: - Appendix 2 Nature Conservation within this document - Nature Conservation Planning Policy Web Pages - Nature Conservation Supplementary Planning Document - Nature Conservation Officer within the Planning Policy team - Emerging Nature Conservation Delivery Plan